Jay Gruden: Europe

 with the Scottish Claymores in Scotland in 1995).

 NFL

-He also spent 3 seasons of time in the NFL (Phoenix) and CFL (Sacramento) on practice squads.
+Gruden was signed to the Miami Dolphins practice squad after an injury to starter Dan Marino shortly before the 1989 season opener, but was waived several days later.

 Arena

 Gruden won four ArenaBowl titles as the starting quarterback of the Tampa Bay Storm in the Arena Football League.
 He was named the league's MVP in 1992.
 After stepping off the field to coach, Gruden returned to the field in 2002 as a member of the Orlando Predators.